A Dai-Yuan-type Riemannian conjugate gradient method with the weak Wolfe conditions: General Riemannian optimization and Riemannian conjugate gradient method

 In Riemannian optimization, we have to replace several quantities used in Euclidean optimization with appropriate quantities on the Riemannian manifold $(M, \langle\cdot,\cdot\rangle)$ in question.
-For example, the search direction $\eta_k$ at the current point $x_k\in M$ has to be a tangent vector at $x_k$ to $M$.
-In iterative optimization methods on $M$, we perform a line search on appropriate curves on $M$.
-Such a curve should be emanating from $x_k$ in the direction of $\eta_k$ and can be defined by means of a retraction.
-A retraction is defined as follows \cite{AbsMahSep2008}. \begin{definition} Let $M$ and $TM$ be a manifold and the tangent bundle of $M$, respectively.
-Let $R:TM\to M$ be a smooth map and $R_x$ the restriction of $R$ to $T_xM$. $R$ is called a retraction on $M$, if it has the following properties. \begin{enumerate} \item $R_x(0_x)=x$, where $0_x$ denotes the zero element of $T_xM$. \item With the canonical identification $T_{0_x}T_xM\simeq T_xM$, $R_x$ satisfies
+For example, the search direction $\eta_k$ at the current point $x_k\in M$ must be a tangent vector to $M$ at $x_k$.
+In iterative optimization methods, we perform a line search on appropriate curves on $M$.
+Such a curve should emanate from $x_k$ in the direction of $\eta_k$, and can be defined by means of a retraction.
+A retraction is defined as follows \cite{AbsMahSep2008}. \begin{Def} Let $M$ and $TM$ be a manifold and the tangent bundle of $M$, respectively.
+Let $R:TM\to M$ be a smooth map and $R_x$ be the restriction of $R$ to $T_xM$. $R$ is called a retraction on $M$ if it has the following properties. \begin{enumerate} \item $R_x(0_x)=x$, where $0_x$ denotes the zero element of $T_xM$. \item With the canonical identification $T_{0_x}T_xM\simeq T_xM$, $R_x$ satisfies

-where $\D R_x(0_x)$ denotes the derivative of $R_x$ at $0_x$, and $\id_{T_xM}$ the identity map on $T_xM$. \end{enumerate} \end{definition} Using a retraction, the updating formula for iterative Riemannian optimization methods can be written as
+where $\D R_x(0_x)$ denotes the derivative of $R_x$ at $0_x$, and $\id_{T_xM}$ is the identity map on $T_xM$. \end{enumerate} \end{Def} Using a retraction, the updating formula for line-search-based Riemannian optimization methods can be written as

 where the step size $\alpha_k$ is computed so as to satisfy a certain condition.
+Note that \eqref{xupdate} replaces \eqref{ls_euc}.
 Throughout this article, we consider the weak Wolfe conditions

 where $0<c_1<c_2<1$ \cite{ring2012optimization,sato2013cg}.
-We here note that $\grad f$ on a general Riemannian manifold $M$ is no longer the Euclidean gradient.
-In fact, $\grad f$ is the vector field on $M$ and depends on the Riemannian metric.
+Note that, on a general Riemannian manifold $M$, $\grad f$ is no longer the Euclidean gradient.
+In fact, $\grad f$ is a vector field on $M$, and depends on the Riemannian metric.

-In generalizing the Euclidean conjugate gradient method to that on a manifold $M$, the right-hand side of \eqref{ECGsearchvec} cannot be computed since $\grad f(x_k)\in T_{x_k}M$ and $\eta_{k-1}\in T_{x_{k-1}}M$; that is, the two terms on the right-hand side of \eqref{ECGsearchvec} belong to different tangent spaces.
+In generalizing the Euclidean conjugate gradient method to that on a manifold $M$, the right-hand side of \eqref{ECGsearchvec} cannot be computed, since $\grad f(x_k)\in T_{x_k}M$ and $\eta_{k-1}\in T_{x_{k-1}}M$; that is, the two terms on the right-hand side of \eqref{ECGsearchvec} belong to different tangent spaces.

-In \cite{AbsMahSep2008}, the notion of a vector transport is introduced to transport a tangent vector to another tangent space. \begin{definition} A vector transport $\mathcal{T}$ on a manifold $M$ is a smooth map
+In \cite{AbsMahSep2008}, the notion of a vector transport was introduced to transport a tangent vector to another tangent space. \begin{Def} A vector transport $\mathcal{T}$ on a manifold $M$ is a smooth map